4 min

 What Causes Blepharitis?

-The exact cause of Blepharitis is unknown, but it is thought to be the result of a combination of factors.
+The exact cause of Blepharitis is unknown, but it is thought to result from a combination of factors.
 One of the most common causes is a bacterial infection, particularly by Staphylococcus bacteria.

 Other factors that can contribute to Blepharitis include skin conditions such as seborrheic dermatitis, mites, and clogged oil glands.
 Blepharitis can also be caused by an autoimmune disorder, such as rosacea.